emissary-ingress/emissary/reference/core/tls.md

 ## `redirect_cleartext_from`

-The most common case requiring a `tls` module is redirecting cleartext traffic on port 8080 to HTTPS on port 8443, which can be done with the following configuration:
+The most common case still requiring a `tls` module is redirecting cleartext traffic on port 8080 to HTTPS on port 8443, which can be done with the following configuration:

 ```yaml
 ---